The Falls Estate and The Papermill – Growing a strong connection

 Log on to refer yourself, or flick us an email email@example.com

-We will be using the first-come-first serve principal and aim to distribute the available seats "fairly" over as many organisations as possible.
-The First Aid Courses are now completed, email us to go on a waiting list as we will continue to apply for funding to run these.
+We have been using the first-come-first serve principal and distributed the available seats "fairly" over as many organisations as possible.

 Communication workshop; Essential skills to improve relationships & reduce friction: